 This area is used for non-dimensionalization of forces and moments, specified in grid units squared.
+For a semi-span model, use half of the full configuration reference area.

 $x_moment_length = 1.0$

 This length in x-direction is used to nondimensionalize moments about y (pitching moment), specified in grid units.